footworkjs/footwork-website/get-started.md

 fw.start();
 ```

 There are several different types of view models and ways to create them.
-Some have additional features or advantages depending on your needed use, see [Creating View Models](http://docs.footworkjs.com/release/latest/architecture/#creating-view-models)
+Some have additional features or advantages depending on your needed use, see [Creating View Models](http://docs.footworkjs.com/release/latest/architecture/#creating-view-models).

+For further reading on how Footwork applications are structured and work in general, see the [architecture documentation](http://docs.footworkjs.com/release/latest/architecture/).

 ### Starting The Application